-4. Open a Pull Request to merge the feature branch in to develop.
+4. Open a Pull Request to merge the feature branch in to master.
 Currently, a pull request has to be reviewed at least by one person.

 - 5. Finally, delete the feature branch.

-- 6. Move back to develop branch. git checkout develop
+- 6. Move back to master branch. git checkout master

 - 7. Pull the latest changes. git pull